tlsnotary/tlsn/docs/authdecode.md

 # The AUTHDECODE Protocol

-This document describes a protocol that runs after a garbled-circuit two-party computation, that allows the receiver to obtain a signed commitment to their output (with the sender being the signing party).
+This document describes a protocol that runs after a garbled-circuit two-party computation, that allows the receiver to obtain a signed commitment to their output labels (with the sender being the signing party).
 This protocol is generic over choice of polynomial commitment scheme and garbled-circuit implementation.

 ## Background

 Parties called the Notary (aka "Sender") and Requester (aka "Receiver") perform some 2-party garbled-circuit computation together.
-At the end, the Requester has "garbled bits" or "labels" `wᵢ ∈ 𝔽` (where 𝐅 is a finite field; see "Note on arithmetic delta" below for an explanation of why this isn't an unstructured 128-bit string).
+At the end, the Requester has "garbled bits" or "labels" `wᵢ ∈ 𝔽` (where 𝔽 is a finite field; see "Note on arithmetic delta" below for an explanation of why this isn't an unstructured 128-bit string).
 When decoded, each `wᵢ` will reveal the i-th bit of the output of the 2-party computation.

 ## Goal